 For years I passed by the road signs for Findlater Castle on my way to other places, joking that ‘I must find that later’.
 I’m so glad I finally did!
 I’ve been a few times now and it’s always stunning.

-On this day it was exceptionally warm and still for Northern Scotland which emboldened me to go a bit further down onto the ramparts than I’ve been before.
+On this day, in 2018, it was exceptionally warm and still for Northern Scotland which emboldened me to go a bit further down onto the ramparts than I’ve been before.

 Off I went, past the gorse which was warmed by the sun and smelled all coconutty…